-It’s no stretch to say that the coronavirus crisis, which has challenged our health care system, economy, and job security in ways that most Americans could have scarcely imagined pre-2020, is a defining moment in our lives.
+It’s no stretch to say that the coronavirus crisis, which challenged our health care system, economy, and job security in ways that most Americans could have scarcely imagined, has been a defining moment in our lives.

 Sociologists are already speculating about the probable ways in which the global pandemic may shape social behavior going forward, from the custom of handshaking and doling out hugs to a renewed appreciation (in this the digital age) for the simple pleasure of being physically present with the ones we love.